gchure/phd/docs/src/chapter_08/section_05_carbon_inference.md

 $$
 g(\sigma) \sim \text{HalfNormal}(\phi=0.1),
 $${#eq:chure2019_sig_prior}
-where we introduce the shorthand notation of "Normal" and "HalfNormal".
+where we introduce the shorthand notation of "Normal" and "HalfNormal."
 Combining @Eq:log_fc_like and @Eq:chure2019_sig_prior -
 @Eq:chure2019_ep_prior yields the complete posterior distribution for estimating the DNA binding energy for each carbon source medium.
 The complete